 Truly Authentic Guatemalan Kitchen

-Another one of the reasons we chose Alicia's class was the authentic pots and dishes she used in her class.
+Another one of the reasons we chose Alicia's class was the authentic pots and dishes she used.
 The pots are made from clay (Barro).
 Even the mugs and cups are all made of the same material.
 I actually wanted one so badly!
 Maybe I should have asked if she could sell me one.

 For the Pepián dish, we toasted the cacao nibs and pumpkin seeds which were then pulverized on the traditional rock grinder (Piedra de moler).
 In my country, Belize, the same traditional methods are used to prepare chocolate from cacao.